 - applesauce with no added sugar

-Also, a doctor or nutritionist will likely recommend that a person with diabetic gastroparesis make some changes around meal times, such as taking a walk after eating to promote digestion.
-Likewise, many doctors may suggest waiting at least two hours after eating to lay down.
+Also, a doctor or dietitian will likely recommend a person with diabetic gastroparesis make some changes around meal times, such as taking a walk after eating to promote digestion.
+Likewise, they may suggest waiting at least 2 hours after eating to lie down.

-The likelihood of complications and overall outlook for a person with diabetic gastroparesis will vary between individuals.
-In general, people can improve their outlook by learning how to best manage their blood sugar levels each day.
+The likelihood of complications and the overall outlook for a person with diabetic gastroparesis will vary between individuals.
+However, people can generally improve their outlook by learning how best to manage their blood sugar levels each day.

 Gastroparesis affects the movement of food from the stomach into the intestines.
 It can cause symptoms such as nausea, bloating, and heartburn.